Zhang Peimian

 Zhang Peimian (born October 16, 2003) is a Chinese kickboxer, currently competing in the strawweight division of ONE Championship.
-In October 2022, he was ranked as the tenth best bantamweight in the world by Beyond Kick.
+In October 2022, he was ranked as the tenth best bantamweight in the world by Beyond Kickboxing.

 Biography and career

 Early career

 Peimian made his professional debut against Li Ruidong at EM Legend 27 on January 20, 2018.
 He won the fight by decision.
 Peimian next faced Chen Jianman at the EM Legend Professional Fight League event, held on July 13, 2018.
 He once again won the fight by decision.
 Peimian faced Dmitry Pukach at Changping Cup event on September 20, 2018, in his third and final fight of the year.
 He won the fight by knockout.

 Peimian faced Hu Haoyu at EM Legend 36 on January 12, 2019, in his first fight of the year.
 He won the bout by a second-round technical knockout.
 Peimian was booked to face Artsiom Varyvotski at the October 26, Beijing Combat event.
 He won the fight by a third-round technical knockout.
 Peimian was next scheduled to face Yang Wei at Kunlun Fight 88 on December 25, 2019.
 He won the fight by unanimous decision.

 Peimian made two more appearances with Kunlun Fight in late 2020, following a break from the sport caused by the COVID-19 pandemic.
 On September 22, 2020, he fought to a draw with Zou Mingyang.
 A month later, on October 13, 2020, Peimian was able to knock Li Xiaochengye out with a left hook to the body.
 His undefeated record earned him a place in the November 26, Rise of the Warriors tournament.
 Although he was able to win the semifinal bout with Zewa Liluo by unanimous decision, Peimian came up short in the tournament final, as he lost a decision to Wu Zhendong.

 Peimian took part in the 2021 Road To ONE China tournament, held on November 4, 2021.
 He was able to capture the tournament title with decision victories against Zewa Liluo in the semifinals and Hao Chenwei in the finals of the one-day tournament.